 The Indian government has implemented a range of policies and initiatives to enhance Foreign Direct Investment (FDI) in the country.
 Notable efforts include the "Make in India" campaign, which focuses on simplifying procedures and promoting a favourable investment climate across sectors.
 Liberalization of FDI policies, particularly in retail, defence, insurance, and single-brand retail trading, has been a key strategy.
 The Goods and Services Tax (GST) implementation has improved transparency, while Special Economic Zones (SEZs) provide dedicated spaces with tax incentives.

 India's Service sector, Computer software and hardware and Trading have been the major receivers of FDI.
-The total amount of EFDI inflows received during (April 2000-September 2024) was US$ 708.65 billion.
+The total amount of EFDI inflows received during (April 2000-December 2024) was Rs.
+61,57,738 crore (US$ 719.53 billion).
 This FDI has come from more than 170 countries that have invested across 33 UTs and States and 63 sectors in the country.

 India has reached a significant milestone in its economic development, with gross Foreign Direct Investment (FDI) inflows totalling an impressive Rs.
 86,87,000 crore (US$ 1 trillion) since April 2000.
 This achievement has been further strengthened by a nearly 26% increase in FDI, amounting to Rs.
 3,65,723 crore (US$ 42.1 billion) during the first half of the FY25.
 Such growth underscores India's rising attractiveness as a global investment destination, fuelled by a proactive policy framework, a vibrant business environment, and enhanced international competitiveness.